 - direct vent flue collar and pipe

-So, keep in mind, that though direct vent chimney pipes are more costly than B-vent, it is possible for your bill to come out lower because the installation of direct vent piping is more flexible.
+So, keep in mind that though direct vent chimney pipes are more costly than B-vent, your bill may be lower because direct vent piping installation is more flexible.

 Will it heat as good as other gas fireplaces?

-The other option, vent free fireplaces, heat efficiently and release limited by-product into the air around you.
-Though, they have limited output and are banned in many states due to concerns about exhaust fumes being released into the room.
-So, direct vent fireplaces are a great happy medium where you get heat efficiency and good air quality.
+On the other hand, vent-free fireplaces heat efficiently and release limited by-products into the air around you.
+However, they have limited output and are banned in many states due to concerns about exhaust fumes being released into the room.
+So, direct vent gas fireplace inserts and fireplaces are a great happy medium where you get heat efficiency and good air quality.

 Is there more than one style?

-While some consider fireplaces fueled by gas to be fake fireplaces, the benefit to the artificial flame models are a wide variety of styles.
-So, if you have to give up the authentic look of a wood burning fireplace, you won't have to scrimp on the overall aesthetics of your appliance.
+While some consider gas-fueled fireplaces fake, the benefit of artificial-flame models is a wide variety of styles.
+So, if you must give up the authentic look of a wood-burning fireplace for a vented propane fireplace, you won't have to skimp on the overall aesthetics of your appliance.

 Traditional:

-Like the Empire 35 inch Tahoe the traditional fireplace style usually has a square opening with a cement log set and the appearance of real flames.
+Like the Empire 35 inch Tahoe , offered as a direct vent propane fireplace (or natural gas if preferred), the traditional fireplace style usually has a square opening with a cement log set and the appearance of real flames.
 They range from 32 to 60 inches in size.
-Most have fake brick, stone or porcelain liners, but don't let this fakefireplace fool you, it will put off beautiful, realistic flames.
+Most have fake brick, stone, or porcelain liners, but don't let this fake fireplace fool you; it will put off beautiful, realistic flames.

 - traditional direct vent fireplace